sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/remove-repo.md

 ## To reclon a removed repository

 1. Remove the repostiroy from the [exclude list](https://docs.sourcegraph.com/admin/external_service/github#exclude)
-2. The reclon process should start in the next syncing cycle
+2. The reclone process should start in the next syncing cycle